Oinousses

 Oinousses (Οινούσσες, alternative forms: Aignousa (Αιγνούσα) or Egnousa (Εγνούσα)) is a barren cluster of 1 larger and 8 smaller islands some 2 km off the north-east coast of the Greek island of Chios and 8 km west of Turkey.
 Administratively the islands form a municipality within the Chios regional unit, which is part of the North Aegean region.
 The principal town of the islands and seat of the municipality is also called Oinousses.
-Oinousses has a small resident population, living primarily in the island's town of Oinoússes (pop.
-792), and a recently built monastery.
+Oinousses has a small resident population, living primarily in the island's town of Oinousses, and a recently built monastery.
 The town is centred on a square and a small port; it includes a school, several churches, a Naval high school and a maritime museum.
-The only other populated settlements are Kástron (pop.
-29) and Aspalathrókampos (5).
+The only other populated settlements are Kástron and Aspalathrókampos.

 Employment

 The vast majority of the workforce of the island is engaged in seafaring, fishing and goat-herding.

-The islands are noted as the origin of an unusual cluster of successful ship-owning families: the Lemos, Pateras, Hadjipateras, Samonas,Kollakis and Lyras families.
+The islands are noted as the origin of an unusual cluster of successful ship-owning families: the Lemos, Pateras, Hadjipateras, Samonas, Kollakis and Lyras families.
 Whilst most of the families now live elsewhere most of the year, the islands and town are well maintained with a strong naval connection.
 Oinoussians abroad are noted for their successful entrepreneurial skills in the industrial transportation industry.
-Although the number of Oinoussian ship operating companies has fallen since their heyday in the 1960s they still maintain a formidable position in the industrial transportation industry.
+Although the number of Oinoussian ship operating companies has fallen since their heyday in the 1960s, they still maintain a formidable position in the industrial transportation industry.